JamieSullivanIreland/react-and-ruby-api-monitor/README.md

-# README for Ruby on Rails 7 App with React
+# README for React and Ruby Server Monitor

 Server Metrics was built with Ruby on Rails 7 application and React.
 This README will guide you through setting up the project.